The drop-ship's altitude warning had been going off for about ninety seconds.

 The bay's hydraulic ramp dropped open.

-The smell that hit them was not air.
-Air did not smell like that.
-It was the back of his throat first and the lungs second, and the lungs only because he had not learned yet to keep his mouth closed in this place.
+The smell hit the back of his throat first and reached his lungs second, mostly because he learned too late to keep his mouth closed in this place.
 He learned in the first breath.
 Hiro learned in the second.
 Iharu had been holding his breath since the bay opened, which was the only thing Iharu had ever done that suggested he was smarter than he pretended.

 "Go."